 Iowa Domestic Abuse Charges

-However, when assault happens between people with a certain relationship, it is called domestic abuse assault.
+However, when assault happens between people in a certain relationship, it is called domestic abuse assault.
 Those relationships, under Iowa Code 236.2, can include:

 - People who live in the same household;